Lebanon national rugby union team

-On 19 June 2014 the Phoenix defeated Pakistan in the semifinal of the Asian Rugby Football Union's, Asian Five Nation Division 3 West tournament in Lahore, Pakistan, 17 – 3 to book a place in the final on 22 June 2014 against Uzbekistan in Lahore.
-Lebanon defeated Uzbekistan 20 – 19 to win the tournament.

-On 14 April 2015 Lebanon hosted the 2015 Asian Rugby Championship division 3 West tournament in Jounieh, Lebanon.
-They defeated Jordan in the first round 71 – 3 and won against Iran 27 – 8 to secure their third consecutive Asian title.

-In April 2016 Lebanon took part in the Asian Rugby Championship division 3 West tournament held in Doha, Qatar.
-On 19 April 2016, Lebanon beat Iran 34-12 and went on to face Qatar in the final.
-Although they led the majority of the match, being penalized down to 13 men gave Qatar an opportunity to take the lead.
-At the final whistle the score was 25–19 to Qatar.

 In March 2017, Lebanon competed in the Asian Rugby Championship, hosted by Uzbekistan in Tashkent.
 Lebanon defeated Iran 25 to 24 in the semi-final and drawing with hosts Uzbekistan 24 all in the final of the tournament to run out narrow ARC Div III West Champions.

 On 24 April, Lebanon hosted the 2018 Asian Rugby Championship Division 3 West tournament in Jounieh, Lebanon.
 They defeated Jordan in the first round 62 – 3 and won against Iran 27 – 17 who had defeated Qatar in the semi-final to secure their fifth Asian title in six years.